A selection of programs and series throughout the decades that were broadcast on Minnesota Public Radio.

 June 10, 1974 - MPR’s Greg Barron interviews a Minnesota farmer about weather effects on crops.
 Although some areas of Minnesota have responded well to wet weather, spring planting might be delayed because of the wet weather.
 Wheat, barley, oat and flax are the main crops effected by the weather.

-June 14, 1974 - On this program of Perspectives, MPR’s Connie Goldman profiles Studs Terkel, radio show host and author, on his speech at the Minnesota Press Club.
+June 14, 1974 - On this program of Perspective, MPR’s Connie Goldman profiles radio show host and author Studs Terkel.
+Program presents Terkel speaking at the Minnesota Press Club.

 June 14, 1974 - MPR’s Dulcie Lawrence reports on Gloria Steinem speaking at the Loring Park celebration of local women’s caucus.